Secret Journey (song)

-"Secret Journey" is a song by the Police from their 1981 album, Ghost in the Machine.
+"Secret Journey" is a song by the Police from their fourth studio album, Ghost in the Machine (1981).
 Written by Sting, the song tells of a mystical journey that will make the traveller a "holy man".

 Although "Secret Journey" was not released as a single in Europe, the song did see a single release in some countries, such as the United States and Canada.

 Background

 According to Sting, the lyrical inspiration for "Secret Journey" was the 1963 novel Meetings with Remarkable Men, written by George Gurdjieff.
 Sting said the following about the song:

 "It's a quasi-mystical song.
 You have to do something, go somewhere, to get outside yourself.
 I read the book Meetings with Remarkable Men which says you have to make a journey.
 It doesn't have to be a real journey, it can be a mental journey."